 Proposed revisions to existing Module A Definitions:

-Forecast Maximum Limit: The maximum MW level at which a Dispatchable Intermittent Resource is forecasted to operate.
+Forecast Maximum Limit: For a Dispatchable Intermittent Resource, the maximum MW level at which the Resource is forecasted to operate.
+In addition, for a ZG Resource participating as a DIR, the maximum MW level at which a Resource may operate shall be less than the Demand of the Resource’s ZG Associated Loads.

 Hourly Economic Maximum Limit: The maximum MW level at which a Generation Resource, Demand Response Resource Type II, or External Asynchronous Resource may operate under normal system conditions that may be submitted to override the default value submitted during the asset registration process.
+In addition, for a ZG Resource participating as a Generation Resource, the maximum MW level at which the Resource may operate under normal system conditions shall be less than the Demand of the Resource’s ZG Associated Loads.

-Hourly Economic Maximum Discharge Limit: The maximum injection MW level at which an Electric Storage Resource may operate under normal system conditions that may be submitted to override the default value submitted during the asset registration process.Hourly Emergency Maximum Limit: The maximum MW level at which a Generation Resource, an External Asynchronous Resource, or Demand Response Resource Type II may operate under Emergency conditions that may be submitted to override the default value submitted during the asset registration process.
+Hourly Economic Maximum Discharge Limit: The maximum injection MW level at which an Electric Storage Resource may operate under normal system conditions that may be submitted to override the default value submitted during the asset registration process.
+In addition, for a ZG Resource participating as an Electric Storage Resource, the maximum MW level at which the Resource may operate under normal system conditions shall be less than the Demand of the Resource’s ZG Associated Loads.

+Hourly Emergency Maximum Limit: The maximum MW level at which a Generation Resource, an External Asynchronous Resource, or Demand Response Resource Type II may operate under Emergency conditions that may be submitted to override the default value submitted during the asset registration process.
+In addition, for a ZG Resource participating as a Generation Resource, the maximum MW level at which a Resource may operate under Emergency conditions shall be less than the Demand of the Resource’s ZG Associated Loads.

-Hourly Emergency Maximum Discharge Limit: The maximum injection MW level at which an Electric Storage Resource may operate under Emergency system conditions that may be submitted to override the default value submitted during the asset registration process.Hourly Regulation Maximum Limit: The maximum MW output at which a Generation Resource, Demand Response Resource – Type II, or External Asynchronous Resource can respond to automatic control signals that may be submitted to override the default value submitted during the asset registration process.
+Hourly Emergency Maximum Discharge Limit: The maximum injection MW level at which an Electric Storage Resource may operate under Emergency system conditions that may be submitted to override the default value submitted during the asset registration process.
+In addition, for a ZG Resource participating as an Electric Storage Resource, the maximum MW level at which the Resource may operate under Emergency system conditions shall be less than the Demand of the Resource’s ZG Associated Loads.

+Hourly Regulation Maximum Limit: The maximum MW output at which a Generation Resource, Demand Response Resource – Type II, or External Asynchronous Resource can respond to automatic control signals that may be submitted to override the default value submitted during the asset registration process.
+In addition, for a ZG Resource participating as a Generation Resource, the maximum MW level at which a Resource can respond to automatic control signals shall be less than the Demand of the Resource’s ZG Associated Loads.

 Hourly Regulation Maximum Discharge Limit: The maximum injection MW level at which an Electric Storage Resource can respond to automatic control signals, that may be submitted to override the default value submitted during the asset registration process.
+In addition, for a ZG Resource participating as an Electric Storage Resource, the maximum MW level at which the Resource can respond to automatic control signals shall be less than the Demand of the Resource’s ZG Associated Loads.